matthewallenIE/matthewallenIE/README.md

 ## 👋 Hi, I’m @matthewallenIE
-- I am a UI Developer with ☘️ Aer Lingus
+- I am a Frontend Developer with ☘️ Aer Lingus

 <!---
 - 👀 I’m interested in ...